 This assessment of de-SPAC fairness opinions does not undermine the emerging regulatory framework's focus on fairness to public shareholders, nor does it imply that courts should not give weight to fairness opinions that address fairness to these shareholders with appropriate supporting analyses.
-When the SEC observes that SPACs will now make greater use of fairness opinions, or when the Court of Chancery pointedly notes the absence of a fairness opinions in reviewing fiduciary conduct in de-SPACs, 185 they may have in mind appropriately tailored opinions, rather than the opinions that have been given thus far.
+When the SEC observes that SPACs will now make greater use of fairness opinions, or when the Court of Chancery pointedly notes the absence of a fairness opinion in reviewing fiduciary conduct in de-SPACs, 185 they must have in mind appropriately tailored opinions, rather than the opinions that have been given thus far.

 It is worth exploring why SPAC boards have accepted fairness opinions that courts are unlikely to credit.
-Recall that SPACs have long used fairness opinions for de-SPACs that present severe conflicts of interest, such as those arising from relationships between sponsors and target companies.
-These opinions were intended to safeguard the interests of public shareholders, an objective they still serve.
+SPACs have long used fairness opinions for de-SPACs that present severe conflicts of interest, such as those arising from relationships between sponsors and target companies.
+These opinions were intended to safeguard the interests of public shareholders, an objective that stands today.
 One possible explanation for boards' conduct is that they did not fully understand the limitations of the opinions they received.
-Another is that financial advisors were unwilling to deviate from the standard fairness opinion template, or were unable to plausibly conclude a de-SPAC was fair to public shareholders due to the likely extent of dilution involved.
-In other situations, boards were at least careless in accepting opinions with ambiguous or mistaken conclusions.
+A more likely explanation is that financial advisors were unwilling to deviate from the standard fairness opinion template or were unable to plausibly conclude a de-SPAC was fair to public shareholders.
+In certain situations, boards demonstrated carelessness at best when accepting opinions, especially those with ambiguous or mistaken conclusions.